frdzy/fredzhao.com/_posts/2015-04-05-building-20-a-year-in-the-making.md

 In the months leading up to the construction of the Facebook campus's new Building 20, I was pursuing a project of my own: run 500 miles in 2014.
-After I finished each run in front of Building 19 -- the company gym -- I also took a photo of Building 20 emerging from its scaffolding for across the highway.
+After I finished each run in front of Building 19 -- the company gym -- I also took a photo of Building 20 emerging from its scaffolding across the highway.

 <div id="read-more" />